Cathedral of the Sea (TV series)

-Cathedral of the Sea (La catedral del mar) is a Spanish historical drama television series adapting the Ildefonso Falcones's novel La catedral del mar that originally aired on Antena 3 from May 23 to July 18, 2018.
+Cathedral of the Sea (La catedral del mar) is a Spanish historical drama television series that originally aired on Antena 3 from May 23 to July 18, 2018.
+It is an adaptation of Ildefonso Falcones's novel La catedral del mar.
 Directed by Jordi Frades, it stars Michelle Jenner, Aitor Luna, Daniel Grao, Pablo Derqui, Tristán Ulloa, Natalia de Molina, Andrea Duro, José María Pou, Silvia Abascal and Ginés García Millán, among others.

 The series sparked a sequel, Heirs to the Land.

-Premise

-The story begins with Bernat Estanyol (Daniel Grao), a humble farmer, who is about to wed Francesca Esteve (Natalia de Molina).
-Soon the Lord of Bella appears unceremoniously at the wedding, using his feudal rights to beat and rape Francesca.
-The focus then shifts to Arnau Estanyol (Aitor Luna), the son born after the marriage.
+Plot

+In the fourteenth century, Barcelona under the Crown of Aragon is in one of the most prosperous moments of its history: the city has grown up to the Ribera, a humble fishing district, where the church of Santa María del Mar is being built.
+In this context a serf, Arnau Estanyol, arrives in Barcelona after fleeing with his father from the abuses of the feudal lords.

+Arnau works as stable boy, bastaix and soldier, and then becomes a free man.
+His social ascent will lead him from misery to a comfortable life as a money changer, which will awaken the envy of his enemies, who will plot a conspiracy and will put his life in the hands of the Inquisition.